ardangelo/excelangue.github.io/resume.md

 Education
 ---------

-*	**Undergraduate, University of Washington** 2014 - Present
+* **Undergraduate, University of Illinois**, Champaign, IL Jan.
+2016 - Present
-	-	Currently a junior studying Computer Science and Applied Mathematics
+	-	Currently a junior studying Computer Science and Mathematics

+* **University of Washington**, Seattle, WA Sep.
+2014 - Dec.
+2015
-	-	2014 – 2015: Dean’s List with 3.9 GPA
+  * 2014 - 2015 school year: Dean's List with 3.8 GPA
+  * Nominated twice for the Soceity for Collegiate Leadership & Achievement soceity

 *	**Student, New Trier High School** 2010 - 2014